RetroPie/RetroPie-Docs/docs/Saturn.md

 ***
 ![saturn_long](https://cloud.githubusercontent.com/assets/10035308/12213706/78d47d62-b63a-11e5-9128-8ba89e6f8950.png)
 ***
 _The Sega Saturn is a 32 bit 5th generation home video game console released by Sega in 1994.
-It has a total of 8 processors which makes it one of the more difficult consoles to emulate._
+It has a total of 8 processors which makes it one of the most difficult consoles to emulate._
 ***

 | Emulator | Rom Folder | Extension | BIOS |  Controller Config |